Spread of Islam: Central Asia

 A number of the inhabitants of Afghanistan accepted Islam through Umayyad missionary efforts, particularly under the reign of Hisham ibn Abd al-Malik and Umar ibn Abdul Aziz.
 Later, starting from the 9th century, the Samanids, whose roots stemmed from Zoroastrian theocratic nobility, propagated Sunni Islam and Islamo-Persian culture deep into the heart of Central Asia.
 The population within its areas began firmly accepting Islam in significant numbers, notably in Taraz, now in modern-day Kazakhstan.
-The first complete translation of the Qur'an into Persian occurred during the reign of Samanids in the 9th century.
-According to historians, through the zealous missionary work of Samanid rulers, as many as 30,000 tents of Turks came to profess Islam and later under the Ghaznavids higher than 55,000 under the Hanafi school of thought.
-After the Saffarids and Samanids, the Ghaznavids re-conquered Transoxania, and invaded the Indian subcontinent in the 11th century.
-This was followed by the powerful Ghurids and Timurids who further expanded the culture of Islam and the Timurid Renaissance, reaching until Bengal.
+The first complete translation of the Quran into Persian occurred during the reign of the Samanids in the 9th century.
+According to historians, through the zealous missionary work of the Samanid rulers, as many as 30,000 tents of Turkish people came to profess Islam, and later, under the Ghaznavids, the number rose to more than 55,000 (under the Hanafi school of thought).
+After the Saffarid dynasty and Samanids, the Ghaznavids re-conquered Transoxania and invaded the Indian subcontinent in the 11th century.
+This was followed by the powerful Ghurid dynasty and Timurid dynasty, who further expanded Islam's culture and the Timurid Renaissance, reaching as far as Bengal.